Interview with Debra Soshoux - Part 2

 Jenna Talackova probably feels the same.

-Monika: What would you recommend to all transgender women struggling with gender dysphoria?
+Monika: What advice would you give to transgender women who are struggling with gender dysphoria?

 A smiling lady!